-Engaging Schools is a nonprofit organization that collaborates with educators in middle and high schools.
+Engaging Schools is a nonprofit organization that collaborates with educators to create equity-centered learning communities.

 A Stanford University study found that an intervention that helped middle school teachers to take an "empathic mindset" to student discipline reduced suspensions by half over the course of the school year.